 Most of the things you'll need to de-skunk your dog are already right in your kitchen or laundry supplies.

-- 1 quart (2 500ml bottles) hydrogen peroxide 3 percent (U.S.P).
-It must be fresh (it expires after 6 months, and it must be fresh to be effective)
+- 1 quart (or two 500ml bottles) hydrogen peroxide 3 percent (U.S.P).
+It must be fresh (it can expire after opening within 6 months or so, and it must be fresh to be effective)

 - 1/4 cup baking soda

-- 1 to 2 teaspoons liquid soap (Ivory Liquid Cleanser or Softsoap are most effective)
+- 1 to 2 teaspoons liquid soap (Ivory Liquid Cleanser or Softsoap are often recommended)

 - 1 quart lukewarm water (only needed for very large dogs)